18F/18f.gsa.gov/_posts/2019-03-19-18F-5-Anniversary-achieve.md

 Previously, gaining that kind of knowledge has been a happy accident.
 But in 2018, we decided to become more intentional about preserving our experience in these fields.
 That way, we can better help our partners solve their challenges and in turn help them deliver more value for the people they serve.

 Our first iteration of this idea is the **Human Services Portfolio**, a dedicated team working with federal and state agencies that support health and human service programs.
-You can find a list of the projects we’re working on in this [GitHub repo](https://github.com/18F/human-services/blob/master/README.md#current-projects) – right now we’re focused on helping replace legacy systems via an iterative, modular approach.
+You can find a list of the projects we’re working on in this [GitHub repo](https://github.com/18F/human-services/blob/master/README.md#current-projects) — right now we’re focused on helping replace legacy systems via an iterative, modular approach.

 And of course, we continue our commitment to a human-centered approach at every step of our work.
 As part of that commitment, we coach our partners on how to conduct and learn from user research, so they can keep improving their systems long after 18F has transitioned out of the project.

 ## How we’ve made an impact

 We know we’ve done our job right when a partner doesn’t need us anymore.
-Over the last year we’ve wrapped up long-term projects with the **Federal Election Commission** (FEC), the Department of Interior’s **Office of Natural Resources Revenue** (ONRR), and the **National Science Foundation** (NSF), two of which we’ve worked on since 18F began.
+Over the last year, we’ve wrapped up long-term projects with the **Federal Election Commission** (FEC), the Department of Interior’s **Office of Natural Resources Revenue** (ONRR), and the **National Science Foundation** (NSF), two of which we’ve worked on since 18F began.
 These projects have been successfully transitioned to their home agencies, who are now developing and maintaining these projects on their own.

 Alex Palmer, the staff director and chief information officer at the FEC, had this to say about us: